wso2/docs-mi/en/docs/learn/examples/jms-examples/consume-produce-jms.md

             Proxy Service
         </td>
         <td>
             A proxy service is used to receive messages and to define the message flow.
 In the sample configuration above, the 'transports' property is set to 'jms', which allows the ESB to receive JMS messages.
-This proxy <b>StockQuoteProxy</b> and sends messages to another queue named <b>SimpleStockQuoteService</b>.
+This proxy <b>StockQuoteProxy</b> listens to the 'StockQuoteProxy' queue and sends the messages it receives to another queue named 'SimpleStockQuoteService'
         </td>
     </tr>
     <tr>